scottdaly/ai-docs-app/docs/Implementation_Roadmap.md

-Here is a comprehensive Implementation Roadmap for **Project Muse**.
+Here is a comprehensive Implementation Roadmap for **Midlight**.

 This roadmap is designed to move from a "Hello World" Electron app to a production-ready MVP that fulfills the specific promises of the PRD: a local-first, AI-native editor with "Cursor-like" capabilities.

 ---

-# Project Muse: Implementation Roadmap
+# Midlight: Implementation Roadmap

 ## 0. Technical Architecture & Stack Selection